 Explaining organisational culture as other worlds or businesses

 The father of the moving assembly line is generally accepted to be Henry Ford.
 However, he had to be persuaded as to the technique, which was actually already employed in an altogether different industry.
 The story is an apt demonstration of how you can use analogies from other businesses (or other worlds) when explaining organisational culture change required to adapt working practices.

 Ford had always believed in the power of producing more cars and selling them more cheaply.
 Until 1913, Ford’s motor cars were assembled in situ: parts were brought to the cars and assembled one at a time.
 One of Ford’s employees, Bill Klan, had spent time in meat packing plants in Chicago.
 He believed that its working practices would transform Ford’s production numbers.

 In the meat processing plants, cows were slaughtered, dressed, and packed in sequence, by transporting the cow to the worker on a trolley.
 Klann told Henry Ford that the Model T was like an old cow, but instead of being dismantled, it was being put together.

 Ford decided to give the process a trial.
 A production line was created to build magnetos.
 Instead of one worker assembling the whole magnet, the process was divided among 29 workers with a conveyor belt moving the magneto from one stage to the subsequent stage.
 Assembly time dropped from 20 minutes to less than five.
 So was born the moving production line.

 These are just a few of the communication techniques we employ when creating and reinvigorating staff induction processes for clients, as we did for Mercer.
-Our Learning Map System provides a visual representation of your company and enables starters to see where they fit into your organisation.
+Our Learning Map provides a visual representation of your organisation and enables starters to see how they fit in .
 The method then evolves from a broadcast approach to a two-way induction process that empowers interaction, discovery and conversation.